Carle Pace: Other achievements

 He took up cycling in the 1940s and was at one time a Transvaal junior champion.

 In his tour of duty with the South African Air Force in the war, he became inland command featherweight champ, putting flight to both Ossewabrandwag and RAF challengers, he recalled in an article with a local newspaper in 2004.

 Family

 In 1922, Carl's father was tried for treason for his role in the miner's Rand Rebellion, but subsequently released.
 Carl married Lois Olive Limbrick and had two daughters and two sons, Carol, Barbara, Peter and Michael.
-Although getting divorced in the 1980s due to personal reasons, Carl and Lois remained close friends until Carl's death.
+Although getting divorced in the 1980s for personal reasons, Carl and Lois remained close friends until Carl's death.